MiKaDiv

 sparring partner AND EARLY ADOPTER

-Serving as a nexus for politics, regulators, associations, and the financial industry, we excel in guiding the technical and procedural implementation of digitization steps.
+Serving as a nexus for politics, tax authorities, associations, and the financial industry, we excel in guiding the technical and procedural implementation of digitization steps.
 RAQUEST's extensive network with decision-makers in politics, the finance industry and our esteemed advisory board enable us to have a keen eye for changes.

 Tech and passion